Bryan Turner (businessman): Priority Records

 After six years working at major labels, Turner founded Priority Records in 1985 and partnered with Mark Cerami.
 As the CEO of Priority, he was instrumental in the label's early signings.
 Priority's first album, which ultimately achieved gold status, was a collection entitled “Kings of Rap” in 1985.
 In 1986, the California Raisins were signed to Priority and sold over two million copies, achieving double platinum status.

 In 1988, Priority released the debut studio album for hip-hop group N.W.A, who "billed itself as the World’s Most Dangerous Group” according to LA Times and USA Today.
 The album was called “Straight Outta Compton” and was made for $10,000.
-The group “caused a seismic shift in hip-hop when they formed N.W.A in 1986,” according to the LA Times, and “spoke the truth about life on the streets of Compton.”
+The group “caused a seismic shift in hip-hop when they formed N.W.A in 1986,” according to the LA Times, and “spoke the truth about life on the streets of Compton.”.
+While Eazy-E was working on his 2nd album, Turner received a tape copy of the album and said publicly that it was one of the best albums he had ever heard.
 Turner left Priority in 2002, after completing the label's sale to EMI a few years prior.